 The best way to stay is to immediately place a too small piece of clothing in this box.

 Therefore, as soon as you know that your baby no longer fits in an article of clothing, throw it in your too-small box.
-This box could be a simple cardboard box, repurposed box or fun container that you purchase.

 #4: Add DIY Shelving As Decoration and Storage